 What do you specifically want to achieve with your Search Engine Marketing (SEM) campaign?
 What are your SEM goals?
 Do you want to increase sales?
 Increase traffic?
 Generate leads?
 To get an idea of how to set goals for your SEM campaign, it’s valuable to look at the state of the industry.
 Internet marketing goals are changing.
 Driving site traffic, generating leads and increasing click-through rates used to be the holy trinity of SEM goals.
-But branding has now become a significant goal.
+However branding has now become a significant goal.

 The 2012 SEMPO Study on Trends in Search Marketing found that fewer marketers wanted to increase traffic, but found that brand/reputation had increased in importance, from 5% in past.
 This came at the expense of lead generation, which nevertheless remained the top goal.
 This is very significant.
 As SitePro news noted, the change in Google’s algorithm, and the maturation of the market means the emphasis is now less on pure search and more on an integrated brand strategy.

 The traditional goal for Search Engine Marketing has always been to generate traffic.
 This is where your Internet marketing has to start.
 There are many ways to increase traffic, and most of them depend on your product and your audience.
 Here are some of the ways you can increase traffic using SEM

 Pay-per-click (PPC) is a great way to drive initial traffic to a new site.
 However, it can be expensive, depending on the keyword combinations you use.
 We’ll cover the mechanics of a PPC campaign in a later post.

 According to the SEMPRO study, the following sites were most used by internet marketers as part of their PPC campaigns:

 Search Engine Optimization (SEO)